janus-idp/demo-setup/ansible/cluster-setup/README.md

 alias open="xdg-open"
 ```

+For the remaining environment variables, it may be preferable to make use of `./env.sh` file provided at the root of this project.
+Fill in the listed env vars as you complete the setup configuration, then run `source ./env.sh`.

 ### Create GitHub Organization

 Create a new [Github Organization](https://github.com/account/organizations/new?plan=free).
 This organization will contain the code repositories for the `components` created by Backstage.